 I arrive safe in Narcao.
 I head to the Town Hall where councillor Tommaso welcomes me.
 Soon after, I take a tour of the village, reaching a small square with a horse statue, surrounded by orange walls where musical-themed murals are painted.
-Narcao is in fact home to the important Narcao Blues festival, now in its sixteenth edition, and consolidated internationally.
+Narcao is in fact home to the important Narcao Blues festival, now in its twenty-ninth edition, and consolidated internationally.
 I stop in a bar to do some work and leave soon after, as they are waiting for me at the Rosas mines for noon.

 I get back on the bike for these additional 8 kilometers that separate Narcao from the Rosas mining site.
 I pass through the hamlets of Rio Murtas and Terrubia and enter the road that goes up a narrow valley between the schists, flanked by a stream.
 The road climbs slowly, skirting rock walls with beautiful shapes.
 I overcome the clusters of sterile mineral deposits, some ruins and after a few more turns I arrive at the entrance to the mining village.